jondandois/hello-map/README.md

 ### Running app
 Point your http server folder to the `app/` folder and open in browser.
 If using *http_server*, this is just `http-server ./app/`.

 ### Attributions
 The example image `examples/oblique_aerial_image.tif` is included by permission of its owner, me, [Jonathan Dandois](https://github.com/jondandois).

-### License
-Hello,Map! is licensed under GNU GPL3.0.
-A copy of that license is distributed with this software.

-This software makes use of [Leaflet APIs](https://github.com/Leaflet/Leaflet) and may also be subject to its TOC.